The $\beta$-Delaunay tessellation I: Description of the model and geometry of typical cells: Construction of -Voronoi and -Delaunay tessellations

 \subsection{Definition of $\beta^{(')}$-Delaunay tessellations}

 Given a Laguerre diagram $\cL(\xi)$ we can associate to it a so-called dual Laguerre diagram $\cL^*(\xi)$, which can be defined in the same spirit as a classical Delaunay diagram for given Voronoi construction.
-This generalised construction was introduced in \cite[Section 3]{Sch93}.

 Let $\xi$ be a Poisson point process in $\RR^{d-1}\times E$, $E\subset \RR$ satisfying properties (P1) --- (P3).
 Then $\cL(\xi)$ is a random normal face-to-face tessellation and we denote by $\cF_0(\cL(\xi))$ the set of its vertices.
 Further, given a point $z\in \cF_0(\cL(\xi))$ we construct a Delaunay cell $D(z,\xi)$ as a convex hull of those $v$ for which $(v,h)\in\xi$ and $z\in C((v,h),\xi)$, namely